When your firm is looking at investing in new tech, how do you choose a solution that will deliver long-term value to your teams?

 Step 1: Establish a Project Plan

 Develop a detailed project plan outlining timelines, milestones, resources, and responsibilities.
-Establish key performance indicators (KPIs) to monitor beyond the deployment phase so you effectively track your productivity gain.
+Establish key performance indicators (KPIs) to monitor beyond the deployment phase so you effectively track your productivity gain and overall project success.

 Step 2: Organize a Phased Rollout